Spontaneous anomalous Hall effect arising from an unconventional compensated magnetic phase in a semiconductor

 The other major distinction of MnTe from metallic RuO$_2$ and common ferromagnets or non-collinear magnets with metallic conduction is that stoichiometric MnTe is an intrinsic room-temperature magnetic semiconductor \cite{komatsubara1963,zanmarchi1967,allen1977,ferrer-roca2000,Kriegner2016}.
 The prospect of integrating $\cal{T}$-symmetry breaking spintronic phenomena with field-effect transistor functionalities in one material has driven the research of ferromagnetic semiconductors for decades, in particular of the III-V compounds that become ferromagnetic when heavily doped with Mn \cite{Ohno1998,Dietl2014,Jungwirth2014}.
 However, the required heavy charge dopings compromise the semiconducting nature of the host compounds, while the ferromagnetic transition temperatures have remained well below room temperature, i.e. far below the Curie temperatures of common transition-metal ferromagnets.
 Our observation of the AHE in MnTe demonstrates that altermagnetism can remove the roadblock associated with the notorious incompatibility of robust high-temperature ferromagnetism with semiconducting (insulating) band structures.

-A schematic crystal of $\alpha$-MnTe with the NiAs structure (crystallographic space group $P6_3/mmc$ \#194 \cite{villars}) is shown in Fig.~\ref{fig:1}a.
-The magnetic moments on Mn have a parallel alignment within the $c$-planes and an antiparallel alignment between the planes.
-The crystallographic translation or inversion transformations do not connect the opposite spin sublattices because of the non-magnetic Te atoms that occupy non-centrosymmetric Wyckoff position $2c$.
-The Te atoms form octahedra around the Mn atoms, as shown in Fig.~\ref{fig:1}a.
+A schematic crystal of $\alpha$-MnTe with NiAs structure (crystallographic space group $P6_3/mmc$ \#194 \cite{villars}) is shown in Fig.~\ref{fig:1}a.
+The magnetic moments on Mn have a parallel alignment within the $c$-planes and an antiparallel alignment between the planes which allows to avoid frustration in the magnetic order.
+The crystallographic translation or inversion transformations do not connect the opposite spin sublattices because of the non-magnetic Te atoms that occupy non-centrosymmetric positions and form octahedra around the Mn atoms.
 This symmetry-lowering arrangement of non-magnetic atoms around the magnetic atoms is reminiscent of RuO$_{2}$ \cite{Smejkal2020}.
 The specific realization is, however, different.
 In RuO$_2$, the O octahedra belonging to the opposite-spin sublattices share an edge and the two sublattices are connected by a crystallographic non-symmorphic four-fold rotation $C_4$ combined with half unit-cell translation.
 In MnTe, the two opposite-spin sublattices are connected by a non-symmorphic six-fold rotation $C_{6}$ combined with half-unit cell translation along the $c$-axis $\mathbf{t}_\text{\sfrac{1}{2}}$ (screw-axis), as highlighted by the blue and red shaded face sharing octahedra in Fig.~\ref{fig:1}a \cite{Smejkal2022, Note1}.

-The strong non-relativistic $\cal{T}$-symmetry breaking and alternating spin-splitting in the band structure of MnTe, accompanied by zero non-relativistic net magnetization, is described by a spin Laue group $^2{6/}{^2}m^2m^1m$ of symmetry transformations in decoupled real and spin space \cite{Smejkal2021a}.
-The spin-group symmetries imply the presence of four spin-degenerate nodal planes crossing the $\boldsymbol\Gamma$-point of the momentum-dependent electronic structure ($g$-wave symmetry), corresponding to four mirror-symmetry planes combined with spin-space rotation of the compensated collinear spin arrangement on the real-space MnTe crystal\cite{Smejkal2021a}.
+The strong non-relativistic $\cal{T}$-symmetry breaking and alternating spin-splitting in the band structure of MnTe, accompanied by zero non-relativistic net magnetization, is described by a spin Laue group $^2{6/}{^2}m^2m^1m$ of symmetry transformations in decoupled real and spin space \cite{Smejkal2021b}.
+The spin-group symmetries imply the presence of four spin-degenerate nodal planes crossing the $\boldsymbol\Gamma$-point of the momentum-dependent electronic structure ($g$-wave symmetry), corresponding to four mirror-symmetry planes combined with spin-space rotation of the compensated collinear spin arrangement on the real-space MnTe crystal \cite{Smejkal2021b}.